olimorris/tmux-pomodoro-plus/README.md

 set -g @pomodoro_notifications 'off'           # Enable desktop notifications from your terminal set -g @pomodoro_granularity 'off'             # Enables MM:SS (ex: 00:10) format instead of the default (ex: 1m)
 ```

+### Using the menu

+It's possible to configure the timings from built-in menus within the app:

 ### Customising the status line